Casecommons/pg_search/README.md

 this, it will be impossible to speed up searches with database indexes.
 However, it is supported as a quick way to try out cross-model searching.

-In PostgreSQL 8.3 and earlier, you must install a utility function into your database.
-To generate and run a migration for this, run:

-    $ rails g pg_search:migration:associated_against
-    $ rake db:migrate

-This migration is safe to run against newer versions of PostgreSQL as well.
-It will essentially do nothing.

 You can pass a Hash into the :associated_against option to set up searching through associations.
 The keys are the names of the associations and the value works just like an :against option for the other model.
 Right now, searching